-When we talk of reliability in relation to profiles such as Inscape Publishing's DiSC[®] assessments, then we are referring partly to the tool's stability and partly to its internal consistency.
+When we talk of reliability in relation to profiles such as Inscape Publishing's DiSC® assessments, then we are referring partly to the tool's stability and partly to its internal consistency.

 Stability refers to the tool's ability to yield the same measurements over a period of time.
 This is generally tested by having the same people fill out the tool's questionnaire twice, with a suitable time interval between the two measurements (the so-called test-retest.)
 The results are then compared to determine how strongly they relate to each other (or correlate).
 If a person's DiSC style has remained unchanged, a stable tool should produce results that are quite similar between two different administrations.
 In reality, however, it is almost impossible to obtain perfect test-retest reliability on any sophisticated psychological test, even if the individual in question does not change on the measured attribute.
 This is because test results are influenced by a variety of extraneous factors that are unrelated to the characteristics that the test intends to measure.
 For instance, someone who is tired during one testing will answer differently than she will on a second testing when she is well rested.
 Similarly, another person will respond to a test differently depending on the mood he is in.
-Generally speaking, the longer the interval between two test administrations, the greater the chance that these random variables can artificially lower the test-retest reliability of an instrument.
+Generally speaking, the longer the interval between two test administrations, the more that these random variables can artificially lower the test-retest reliability of an instrument.
 In other words, the longer the time period between two testings, the lower we would expect the test-retest reliability to be.

-In practical terms, the stability of DiSC (i.e., test-retest reliability) is measured by asking a group of respondents to take a DiSC instrument on one occasion and then asking those same respondents to take the same test again at a later time.
+In practical terms, the stability of DiSC (i.e., test-retest reliability) is measured by asking a group of respondents to take a DiSC instrument on one occasion and then asking those same respondents to take the same test again a couple of weeks later.
 If the instrument is stable, the results of the instrument shouldn't change much.
-This stability can be quantified in the form of a reliability coefficient, which is a statistic that is generated by looking at the mathematical relationship between a group's initial scores on an instrument and their subsequent scores.
+This stability can be quantified in the form of a reliability coefficient, which is a statistic that is generated by looking at the mathematical relationship between a group's initial scores on an instrument and its subsequent scores.
 Reliability coefficients range between -1 and +1.
 The closer that a correlation coefficient is to +1, the more stable the instrument is considered to be.
 Researchers generally use the following guidelines to help them interpret these test-retest reliability coefficients: coefficients above .70 are considered acceptable, and coefficients above .80 are considered very good.

-The four scales of DiSC[®] Classic have been assessed for their test-retest reliability over varying periods of time and the following coefficients were found:
+The four scales of DiSC Classic (D-Dominance, i- Influence, S- Steadiness, and C-Conscientiousness) have been assessed for their test-retest reliability over varying periods of time, and the following coefficients were found:

-1 week ^t 5-7 m 5-7 months ^{tt} 1 year ^{tt} (10-14 mont
+1 v veek ^t 5-7 months " 1 year (10-14 months)

-(N: =142) (N= =174) (N= =138)
+(N 2 [] =142) (N=174) (N=138)

 D: .89 D: .84 D: .79

 i: .87 i: .82 i: .80

 S: .89 S: .77 S: .76

-C: .89 C : .73 C : .71
+C: .89 C: .73 C: .71

-N indicates the number of participants
+^{} N indicates the number of participants

-t United Kingdom English Version
+^t UK English Version